-The PHCC-National Association, formed in 1883, provides legislative advocacy, education and training to approximately 3,200 plumbing and HVACR businesses and 64,000 technicians.
+The PHCC National Association, formed in 1883, provides legislative advocacy, education and training to approximately 3,600 plumbing and HVACR businesses who employee roughly 65,000 technicians.
 Members of PHCC have access to a wide variety of services designed to increase their professionalism, grow their business and improve profitability.
-For more information about PHCC, visit www.phccweb.org.